 - Implicit: shipping the goods, sending an invoice

-For SMBs, the practical implication is: if your supplier replies "confirmed but price up $0.50/lb," that price increase is binding only if you accept it (or accept delivery without objecting).
-Modern systems flag price changes for explicit operator approval before the order ships, which protects you from silent margin erosion.
+For teams, the practical implication is: if your supplier replies "confirmed but price up $0.50/lb," that price change should be reviewed before the order is treated as final.
+Modern systems flag price changes for operator approval before the order moves forward, which protects the margin review process.

 The takeaway

-A purchase order, properly written, has eight required fields and seven dispute-prevention fields.
-Anything more is template clutter.
-The act of writing one by hand — and worse, retyping the supplier's confirmation when it comes back — is exactly the work that modern procurement systems eliminate.
-The fields stay; the typing goes away.
+A purchase order, properly written, has eight core fields and several dispute-reducing fields.
+Anything more should earn its place.
+The act of writing one by hand — and worse, retyping the supplier's confirmation when it comes back — is the work that modern closed-loop procurement systems reduce.
+The fields stay; the duplicate entry goes away.